Armstrong Pame: Early life and education

-Armstrong Pame hails from Impa village, Tousem sub-division of Tamenglong district of Manipur and did his schooling till Class 10 in Tamenglong at Pretty Lamb Institute, Christian Grammar School and United Builders School.
-He then finished his Class 11 and Class 12 from St. Edmund's College, Shillong.
-After completing his bachelor's degree from St. Stephen's College, Delhi in 2005 he appeared for the Civil Services Examination (CSE) in 2008 and was selected for the Indian Administrative Service (IAS).
+Armstrong Pame hails from Impa village, Tousem sub-division of Tamenglong district of Manipur and did his schooling till Class 10 in Tamenglong at Pretty Lamb Institute, Christian Grammar School and United Builders School in Manipur.
+He then finished higher secondary from St. Edmund College, Shillong.
+He completed his bachelor's degree in Physics from St. Stephen's College, Delhi in 2005.
+Presently he is on Central Deputation as director, department of school education and literacy.
+He previously served as deputy secretary, ministry of information and broadcasting.

 The Miracle Man of India

 He has earned the sobriquet ‘Miracle Man’ for building a 100 km road famously known as the "Peoples' Road" connecting Manipur to Nagaland and Assam.
 This "People's Road" has now been declared as National Highway 137 by the Ministry of Road Transport and Highways.